 What’s the value of Display Ads for your Personal Injury law firm?

 Remarketing is all about maximizing your chances for conversions.
-Why wouldn’t you eat the whole steak when you got the chance to do it?
 By setting the proper tracking, you can reach visitors who browsed your websites but didn’t end up converting.
-As soon as you have your PI display ads strategy in place, you can get in front of them with your banner ads on websites they enjoy surfing.
+Then as soon as you have your PI display ads strategy in place, you can get in front of them with your banner ads on websites they enjoy surfing.
 Let’s review two examples.

 – Remarketing display campaign for truck accidents.

 For the first example, we’ll look into a case for PI law firms handling truck accidents and investing in Google Ads.
-Let’s consider that a prospective client clicked on your highly relevant ad, he visited your dedicated landing page, found the information he was looking for, but for some reason he didn’t end up converting in an actual case.
-Is it a lost cause already?
-Guess what, it isn’t.
-You can track the visitor, and next time they visit a website, they will see your truck accident banner ad in front of him.
-That way, you get another chance with the particular lead that already knows your law firm and is interested in your services.
+Let’s consider that a prospective client clicked on your highly relevant ad and visited your dedicated landing page.
+There he found the information he was looking for but, for some reason, didn’t end up converting into an actual case.
+Is he a lost cause already?
+Not yet!
+You can track this visitor, and next time he visits a website, he will see your truck accident banner ad in front of him.
+That way, you get another chance with this particular lead who already knows your law firm and is interested in your services.

 – Remarketing for slip and fall cases in Spanish.

-Similar to what we explained in the first point, your PI law firm handles slip and fall cases and invests in Google Ads for Hispanics.
-If the searcher clicked on your ad but didn’t end up signing with your firm, you can get a second chance with the Display Network.
-What’s critical here is that you can add language targeting on your campaigns and show your carefully designed and transcreated ads on websites that are popular with Latinx.
+You can apply the same principles as the example above if your PI law firm handles slip and fall cases and invests in Google Ads for Hispanics.
+If a searcher clicks on your ad but doesn’t end up signing with your firm, you can get a second chance with the Display Network.
+What’s critical here is that you can add language targeting on your campaigns and show your carefully designed and transcreated ads on websites that are popular with Latinx targets.

-There are often mixups between retargeting and remarketing, some even consider it as one, but the truth is that they should be treated separately.
-Retargeting is all about finding customers who can potentially be interested in your services, based on online or offline criteria.
+There is often confusion between retargeting and remarketing, and some even consider them to be the same thing.
+In truth they should be treated separately.
+Retargeting is all about finding customers who have the potential to be interested in your services based on online or offline criteria.
 The difference here is that the visitor might have landed organically on your website, or through social media, such as Facebook or YouTube.
 What’s of great value at this point is to look into offline retargeting.
 This requires some manual work from your team, as the goal is to identify places of interest for your PI law firm, and then start targeting prospects that visited them.
 Let’s break it down with an example.

 Where would someone involved in a car accident go after a car accident?
 Potentially to a healthcare provider or a repair shop for their car.
 Why is that valuable for your PI law firm?
-You probably already know such places of interest in your local area, you can back it up with some research and then create a list of the places that are relevant to your law firm.
-Once you have the list ready, you can get on your Google Display Ads with geotargeting.
-It doesn’t mean that every impression or click you will get will be a new case, but you increase your chances to get in front of prospective clients who need you and might not even know it yet.
-What’s even better?
-Display ads are significantly cheaper compared to Search Ads, and therefore you might be looking to new cases with a lower CPA.
+You probably already know such places of interest in your local area and can back it up with some research.
+Create a list of the places that are most relevant to your law firm.
+Once you have the list ready, use Google Display Ads with geotargeting to find new prospects.
+It doesn’t mean that every impression or click you get will be a new case.
+However, it does increase your chances of getting in front of prospective clients who need you and might not even know it yet.
+Even better?
+Display ads are significantly cheaper compared to Search Ads, and therefore you might be looking at new cases with a lower CPA.

 Tip: Mobile traffic is critical for any advertiser, but especially for Personal Injury law firms.
 Ensure that your ads are ready for mobile traffic.
-Work on your design, and banner types to be able to capture that high intent mobile traffic.
+Work on your design and banner types to capture high intent mobile traffic.
 If you are investing in bilingual ads, remember to keep your ad groups organized for each language (English, Spanish, etc.).

 It’s time for our key takeaways.